 Protein sources are divided into two groups: complete proteins and incomplete proteins.
 Complete proteins contain all of the essential amino acids that the body requires.
 Complete proteins are found in meats, poultry, fish, eggs and dairy foods.
 Incomplete proteins exist in some plant foods, such as legumes, nuts and seeds, grains, peas, nut butters, soy products and some vegetables.
 These foods contain some of the amino acids essential to the human body, but not all of them.
 By strategically combining two of these protein sources together, a complete protein can be created.

 The recommended daily allowance of protein for men and women over age 19 is 56 g and 46g, respectively.
 The average American adult gets 15% of their calories from protein, which equates to 75 grams of protein for every 2,000 calories.
-Over the past few years, high protein diets have become popular for weight loss.
-Healthy individuals can consume diets consisting of up to 25% of calories from protein.
-However, those who suffer from diabetes or any type of kidney disorder may be at heightened risk when consuming a high protein diet.
+Over the past few years, high protein diets have become popular for weight management.

 Those who do not consume animal products must be educated on which incomplete proteins to combine in order to form a complete protein.
 For example, when combined, beans and rice form a complete protein.
 Complementary proteins do not necessarily have to be consumed in the same meal, as long as they are consumed in the same day.

 In the United States, most people consume an adequate amount of protein.
 However, it is possible for people who suffer from malnourishment to also endure the consequences of not eating enough protein.
 In a state of protein deficiency, the body isn’t replacing the tissues that are breaking down quickly enough.
-This can put stress on the immune system and may lead to anemia or infectious diseases.
+This can put stress on the immune system and may lead to anemia.